 Like all other employees, janitorial staff selection requires the presence of relevant skills.
 These skills vary in all organizations but the basic skills are:

-- Communication skills– These skills are essential for every job today.
-A well communicating janitor knows his rights, demands them from employer and accepts his challenges at job.
+- Communication skills- These skills are essential for every job today.
+A well-communicating janitor knows his rights, demands them from the employer, and accepts his challenges at the job.
 He understands the expectations of his company from him.

-- Responsibility– A responsible janitor fulfills the job requirements and ensures cleanliness at workplace.
+- Responsibility- A responsible janitor fulfills the job requirements and ensures cleanliness at the workplace.

 - Punctuality- Being in time is an essential skill as a janitor has to get the office cleaned and all prepared for work before the office timings.